Jellyfishboy/trado/README.md

 Need help setting up Trado?
 Check our our [Getting Started](http://trado.io/getting-started.html) guide!

-Or maybe you just want to browser around the application?
+Or maybe you just want to browse around the application?
 Then head on over to our [Demo Application](http://demo.trado.io)

 ## Modules